pingcap/dm/roadmap.md

   - Why: a lot of usability issues that have been not resolved yet, we need to stop user churn
 - [ ] better configuration file [#775](https://github.com/pingcap/dm/issues/775)
   - What: avoid misuse for configuration files
-  - Why: Many users meet problem when write configuration file but don’t know how to deal with it
+  - Why: many users meet problem when write configuration file but don’t know how to deal with it

 ## New features